kloggy/Home-Assistant/packages/garden/README.md

 --------------

 ## Changes ##
+*16 August 2019* - Many small changes.
+Mostly tidying up code and renaming to standardise some items especially automations which shouldn't make any difference but do help when debugging.
+Also some slight reworking of the weather adjustment code which should be an improvement :-)

+If you already use this package please take some care before blindly copying this across I think it might have to be all or nothing if it isn't going to break.
+If you want to find my 'improvements' they should be easily implemented in your version.

 *10 July 2019* - Small change to immediately update the Adjusted Zone Durations whenever the temperature or rain thresholds are changed.

 *5 April 2019* - Corrected the logic for updating next run time.